kdeldycke/openerp.buildout/README.md

 Apache
 ------

 If you want to serve OpenERP web client through Apache, a configuration file can be automaticcaly generated.

+First install Apache itself:

+        $ apt-get install apache2

-Just add `profiles/apache.cfg` to the `extend` parameter of the `[buildout]` section of `buildout.cfg`.
+Then add `profiles/apache.cfg` to the `extend` parameter of the `[buildout]` section of `buildout.cfg`, and set the `web-domain` variable to your public domain name, as demonstrated in the `custom.cfg` file.

-As this add some caching, you need to activate the appropriate modules:
+As the default generated configuration file add some caching, you need to activate the appropriate modules:

         $ sudo a2enmod cache disk_cache mem_cache expires